Interplay of technical functionalities and human skills

 Criteria for designing the MMI at AI

 So how can such a human-machine interaction be designed?
 Various criteria are relevant for a human-friendly MMI, which specifically aim at the design of the AI systems in the work context.
-In the Platform Learning Systems initiated by the Federal Ministry of Education and Research (BMBF), representatives were interdisciplinary Company, Science and unions / associations developed a catalog of criteria.
+In the Platform Learning Systems initiated by the Federal Ministry of Education and Research (BMBF), representatives were interdisciplinary Companies, Science and unions / associations developed a catalog of criteria.
 The catalog comprises a total of twelve criteria that can be bundled into four clusters:

 Cluster 1: Protection of the Individual